ntnu-ai-lab/mycbr-rest/README.md

 * The goal is to provide the entire retrieval, however, so far only the model is working
  * /case provides the case content
  * /concept provides the concept name(s)
- * retieval should provide the similarity-based retrieval result, but there are some loading issues with the project at the moment that cause an NPE
+ * /retieval provides the similarity-based retrieval either by specifying symbols or an id of existing cases